The Way It Works

 Steps to Take and Required Materials

-If a student is pursuing two degrees at once, or have graduated with one degree and are pursuing a second degree for which coursework overlaps with the first, he/she will need to submit a Dual Enrollment Request Form.
+If a student is pursuing two degrees at once, or has graduated with one degree and is now pursuing a second degree for which coursework overlaps with the first, he/she will need to submit a Dual Enrollment Request Form.

-The Dual Enrollment Request Form must be signed by the student and endorsed by the major professors, department chairs/unit heads and academic dean(s), as appropriate.
+The Dual Enrollment Request Form must be signed by the student and endorsed by the major professor, department chair/unit head and/or academic dean's office, as appropriate.
 The justification should explain why the pursuit of two degrees simultaneously is necessary and beneficial.
 The following materials should be attached to the Dual Enrollment Request Form:

-- A program of study from both programs showing the requirements needing to be met with an indication of coursework and other requirements already completed; and
+- A program of study from both programs showing the requirements needing to be met with an indication of coursework and other requirements already completed.

 - A detailed timeline for completion of both degrees.

-The completed form must be sent to the Dean of The Graduate School for final approval.
+The completed form must be sent to the Dean of The Graduate School (or designee) for final approval.
 Once approved, the Office of the University Registrar will be notified of the dual registration.